ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

 (Identity as a Service) - have shortcomings that highlight the main differences between ORY Kratos and other systems.

 ORY Kratos solves identity on the network.
-It is not a on-device, for instance mobile phones, user database.
-In Ory Kratos there is always an exchange of credentials.
-In the case of web applications and identity:
+It is not an on-device - e.g. mobile phones - user database.
+With ORY Kratos there is always an exchange of credentials.
+In the case of web applications and identity this exchange looks like this:

 - Username + Password -> Cookie, Token, ...
 - Email + Password -> Cookie, Token, ...
 - Passwordless login -> Cookie, Token, ...

-Even for alternative use cases for example mobile, browser, or native application there is either a cookie, which accesses the application directly through the browser, or a token that accesses the application using a programmatic client via an API.
-While it is nowadays common - but bad practice - to use tokens for "Single Page Apps" or apps running on the client-side browser, there is no real difference between these two approaches as both represent a set of credentials valid for a certain domain or a number of domains.
+Even for alternative use cases, think mobile, browser, or native applications, there is either a cookie, which accesses the application directly through the browser, or a token that accesses the application using a programmatic client via an API.
+While it is common nowadays - albeit bad practice - to use tokens for "Single Page Apps" or apps running on the client-side browser, there is no real difference between these two approaches as both represent a set of credentials valid for a certain domain or a number of domains.

 Still there is a vast solution set available for OAuth2 and OpenID Connect.
-The reasons for this would perhaps include the following:
+The reasons for this perhaps include the following:

-- Assumptions - companies offer complexity as security (In Ory's view pretty bad);
+- Assumptions - companies offer complexity as security (In ORY's view pretty bad);
 - Assumption - the nature of closed source does not allow for new, open and de-facto standards to emerge and instead uses a consenus driven feature set,